OpenRiskNet/home/openshift/deployments/jupyter/README.md

 file to set the appropriate TLS settings (in two places) and then redeploy.

 ## Database backups

+__Note__: This section is no longer relevant as the database is now located in the `openrisknet-infra` project so backups need to be handled there.

 These example templates provide backups of your JupyterHub database using the Informatics Matters backup container image.